Ranulf de Gernon, 4th Earl of Chester: Loss of northern lands to Scotland

-In late January 1136, during the first months of the reign of Stephen of England, his northern neighbour David I of Scotland crossed the border into England.
-He took Carlisle, Wark, Alnwick, Norham and Newcastle upon Tyne and struck towards Durham.
-On 5 February 1136, Stephen reached Durham with a large force of mercenaries from Flanders and forced David to negotiate a treaty by which the Scots were granted the towns of Carlisle and Doncaster, for the return of Wark, Alnwick, Norham and Newcastle.
+In late January 1136, during the first months of the reign of Stephen of England, his northern neighbour, David I of Scotland, crossed the border into England.
+He took Carlisle, Wark, Alnwick, Norham, and Newcastle upon Tyne and struck towards Durham.
+On 5 February 1136, Stephen reached Durham with a large force of mercenaries from Flanders and forced David to negotiate a treaty by which the Scots were granted the towns of Carlisle and Doncaster, for the return of Wark, Alnwick, Norham, and Newcastle.

-Lost from England to Scotland along with Carlisle was much of Cumberland and the honour of Lancaster, lands that belonged to Earl Ranulf's father and had been surrendered by agreement to Henry I of England in return for the Earldom of Chester.
+Lost from England to Scotland, along with Carlisle, was much of Cumberland and the honour of Lancaster, lands that belonged to Earl Ranulf's father and had been surrendered by agreement to Henry I of England in return for the Earldom of Chester.
 Ranulf claimed that his father had at that time been disinherited.
 When he heard of the concessions made to the Scottish King, Ranulf left Stephen's court in a rage.

-In the second Treaty of Durham (1139), Stephen was even more generous to David, granting the Earldom of Northumbria (Carlisle, Cumberland, Westmorland and Lancashire north of the Ribble) to his son, Prince Henry.
+In the second Treaty of Durham (1139), Stephen was even more generous to David, granting the Earldom of Northumbria (Carlisle, Cumberland, Westmorland, and Lancashire north of the Ribble) to his son, Prince Henry.
 Ranulf was prepared to revolt in order to win back his lordship of the north.

 Capture of Lincoln

-By this time Matilda, named as the future Queen by her father Henry I, had gathered enough strength to contest Stephen's usurpation, supported by her husband Geoffrey of Anjou and her half-brother Robert of Gloucester.
+By this time Matilda, named as the future Queen by her father Henry I, had gathered enough strength to contest Stephen's usurpation.
+She was supported by her husband Geoffrey of Anjou and her half-brother Robert of Gloucester.
 Prince Henry was to attend the English court that Michaelmas and Ranulf planned to overwhelm him on his return to Scotland.
 Stephen's queen Matilda of Boulogne heard about the plot and persuaded Stephen to escort Henry back to Scotland.
 Ranulf then used subterfuge to seize Lincoln Castle.
-He and his half-brother William de Roumare sent their wives to visit the constable's wife there and then arrived (dressed in ordinary clothes and escorted by three knights), apparently to fetch the ladies.
-They then seized the weapons in the castle, admitted their own men and ejected the royal garrison.
+He and his half-brother, William de Roumare, sent their wives to visit the constable's wife there and then arrived (dressed in ordinary clothes and escorted by three knights), apparently to fetch the ladies.
+They then seized the weapons in the castle, admitted their own men, and ejected the royal garrison.

 Stephen eventually made a pact with Ranulf and his half-brother and left Lincolnshire, returning to London before Christmas 1140, after making William de Roumare Earl of Lincoln and awarding Ranulf with administrative and military powers over Lincolnshire and the town and castle of Derby.
 The citizens of Lincoln sent Stephen a message complaining about the treatment they were receiving from Ranulf and asking the King to capture the brothers.
 The King immediately marched on Lincoln.
 One of his key pretexts was that according to the settlement, Lincoln Castle was to revert to royal ownership and that the half-brothers had reneged on this.
 He arrived on 6 January 1141 and found the place scantily garrisoned: the citizens of Lincoln admitted him into the city and he immediately laid siege to the castle, captured seventeen knights and began to batter down the garrison with his siege engines.